-A recent study [13] presented the construction of a statistical network service curve for a network where traffic arrivals conform to the Exponentially Bounded Burstiness (EBB) model [14].
-This coincides with the class of socalled linear bounded envelope processes introduced by Chang [3], which includes as special cases multiplexed regulated arrivals and many Markov-modulated processes but excludes long-range correlated or heavy-tailed traffic models.
-Traffic arrivals are modeled there as fluid-flow.
-Under these assumptions, it was shown for a tandem network of H nodes with (EBB) cross traffic at each node (see Figure 1) that delays grow no more than $\mathcal{O}(H \log H)$ with the number of nodes [13].
-This scaling behavior is quite different to that obtained with other analytical methods.
-For example, the deterministic network calculus predicts a linear growth of end-to-end delays in these networks [2].
-Delays in product form queueing networks [15] also scale linearly.
-Finally, a linear growth of delays is also obtained in a stochastic network calculus, when the service at nodes is assumed to be statistically independent [10].
+A recent study [13] presented the construction of a statistical network service curve for a network where traffic arrivals conform to the Exponentially Bounded Burstiness (EBB) model [14], which coincides with the class of linear bounded envelope processes introduced by Chang [3].
+This class of models includes multiplexed regulated arrivals and many Markov-modulated processes, but excludes long-range correlated or heavy-tailed traffic models.
+It was shown for a tandem network of H nodes with (EBB) cross traffic at each node (see Fig. 1) that the delay of the through flow grows no more than $O(H \log H)$ with the number of nodes [13].
+This scaling behavior differs markedly from the scaling of bounds obtained with other analytical methods.
+For example, the deterministic network calculus predicts a linear growth of end-to-end delays [2].
+Delays in product form queueing networks [15] scale linearly as well.
+Linear growth of delays also occurs in the stochastic network calculus if the service at nodes is assumed to be statistically independent [10].

-In light of the different scaling properties found by other modeling approaches, the results in [13] raise two questions: Under which assumptions on the network and the arrivals are $\mathcal{O}(H \log H)$ bounds on the delay valid?
+In light of the different scaling properties found by other modeling approaches, the results in [13] raise two questions: Under what assumptions on the network and the arrivals do $O(H \log H)$ bounds hold?
 And are such bounds ever sharp?
 The purpose of this paper is to answer both questions and shed light on the mechanism for the growth of delays in stochastic models for networks.

-The main result of this paper is an answer to the second question.
-We show that the $\mathcal{O}(H \log H)$ bound on end-to-end delays from [13] cannot be improved upon without additional assumptions.
-To demonstrate this, we construct an example of a network that satisfies the assumptions for the $\mathcal{O}(H \log H)$ upper bounds on delay and show that typical delays grow with $\Omega(H \log H)$.
-Concretely, we analyze the delays of packets in a tandem network of Hidentical nodes with no cross traffic.
+Our main result is an answer to the second question.
+We show that the $O(H \log H)$ bound on end-to-end delays from [13] cannot be improved upon without additional assumptions.
+To demonstrate this, we construct a network that satisfies the assumptions for the $O(H \log H)$ upper bounds on delay and show that typical delays grow with $\Omega(H \log H)$.
+Concretely, we analyze the delays of packets in a tandem network of H identical nodes with no cross traffic.
 We prove for the example that the end-to-end delay of packets is bounded from below by $\Omega(H \log H)$.
-This lower bound on delay remains valid if the flow experiences cross traffic at each node.
+This lower bound remains valid in more general networks where the flow experiences cross traffic at each node.